 Also, a criminal matter may be appealed if a court handed out a ruling that did not match the law.
 This is known as an errant ruling and can happen when courts fail to stay within the bounds of their legal discretion while making decisions related to criminal matters.

-Other grounds may serve as the bases for criminal appeals and readers who have been convicted of crimes in Arizona are encouraged to speak with their defense attorneys about how they may seek appeals of their matters.
+Other grounds may serve as the basis for criminal appeals, and readers who have been convicted of crimes in Arizona are encouraged to speak with their defense attorneys about how they may seek appeals of their matters.
 An appeal may allow a person to have a new trial and a new opportunity to plead their defenses for their rights and freedom.